Clinical-Genomics/cg/CONTRIBUTING.md

 #### Scout (scoutapi)

 Interface to Scout.
 For uploading analysis results to Scout.
 It's also used to access the generation of gene panels files used in the analysis pipeline.

+#### Delivery report

+Module to generate Delivery Reports.
+This module is designed to convey the results of genetic analysis to the customer.
+It includes information on sample characteristics, laboratory preparation, sequencing attributes, as well as data analysis performance and limitations.
 ~~~~

 ### Cli